urakubo/Dojo-standalone/README.md

 4) 3D viewer is buggy.

+## Resolved problems:

-5) The software package for Windows10/64bit provides limited functionality.
+180817) The software package for Windows10/64bit provides limited functionality.
 This is due to unresolved miscommunication between pyinstaller and skimage (used for superpixelization and connected components).
 I will use CV2 instead in future.

 https://github.com/pyinstaller/pyinstaller/issues/3473

 https://stackoverflow.com/questions/50749124/pyinstaller-attributeerror-when-importing-packages-with-wildcards

-6) Dojo_pyinstaller.zip ( https://1drv.ms/u/s!Ar0M8vZTxk-whyWDozBUZ0dQc9D- ) is big (300MB).
-This is because numpy require the very big MKL module.
+180817) Dojo_pyinstaller.zip ( https://www.dropbox.com/s/95wraf6qwgbp9jf/Dojo_pyinstaller_Ver3.zip?dl=0 ) is still large (120MB) even with numpy without the very big MKL module.

 Hidetoshi Urakubo
-2018/8/7
+2018/8/17